openbcl/fdsvisual/README.md

 Both operators are available for the entire simulation data as well as custom operations.
 During the import process, the program automatically creates a corresponding collection (either one for all objects or one for each mesh) and adds the relevant elements to it.

-**RGBA Values:** If you have assigned an RGBA value directly to the obstacles (OBST) before the simulation, the program recognizes this and displays the objects as in your FDS simulation.
+**RGBA Values:** If you have assigned a 'COLOR', 'RGB' or 'TRANSPARENCY' value directly to the obstacles (OBST) before the simulation, the program recognizes this and displays the objects as in your FDS simulation.
-Currently, it is not possible to read the RGBA value for an OBST from an assigned Surf_ID with an RGB and transparency value.
-A solution to this problem is still being worked on.
+If you have assigned a Surf_Id with a corresponding 'COLOR', 'RGB' or 'TRANSPARENCY', the programm displays those objects as in your FDS simulation.

 ### VDBs
 **Write and import VDB-Sequences:** The main function of this addon is the generation of volumetric data for visualizing fire and smoke.